Buyers Guides

 Alloy

-As 12 string guitars are available in both electric and acoustic, it stands to reason that there are strings designed for both styles.
-Acoustic strings are made with particular alloys because their sound profiles are appropriate to the instrument, however acoustic strings lack the required magnetic properties to sound good on an electric guitar.
-Similarly, strings designed for electric guitars are made with magnetic field interaction in mind, and while there’s nothing stopping you from putting them on an acoustic guitar, they will likely sound thin and twangy.
+Since 12-string guitars are available in both electric and acoustic, it stands to reason that there are strings designed for both styles.
+Acoustic strings are made with particular alloys because their sound profiles are appropriate to the instrument.
+However, acoustic strings lack the required magnetic properties to sound good on an electric guitar.
+Similarly, strings designed for electric guitars are made with magnetic field interaction in mind.
+While there’s nothing stopping you from putting them on an acoustic guitar, they’ll likely sound thin and twangy.

 Electric Guitar Alloys